bustardcelly/blog-to-markdown/blog-posts/2014/02/12/cucumberjs-browser-update/index.md

 $ cucumberjs-browser -o test --tmpl template/testrunner.html -f tap
 ```

-That will generate the JavaScript bundle files for the __Features__, __Step Definitions__ and support files we have been creating and curating in this series, along with the templated HTML file with our resources defined.
+That will generate the JavaScript bundle files for the __Features__, __Step Definitions__ and support files we have been creating and curating in this series, along with the templated HTML file with our resources defined and place them in a _/test_ directory.

 If we were to open that HTML file - _/test/cucumberjs-testrunner.html_ - and opened the Console of our developer tools, we would see a [TAP](http://en.wikipedia.org/wiki/Test_Anything_Protocol) report of our test... <span style="color: red;">failing</span> :)